 JTG declares that she has no competing interests.

-Dr Julia T. Geyer would like to gratefully acknowledge Dr Alan E. Lichtin, a previous contributor to this monograph.
+Dr Julia T. Geyer would like to gratefully acknowledge Dr Alan E. Lichtin, a previous contributor to this topic.
 AEL is on an advisory board and has received research support from Amgen.

 Clinical Professor of Medicine